sizeofvoid/libopeninput/doc/user/lua-plugins.rst

 The ``libinput`` global object ................................................................................

-The core of our plugin's API is the ``libinput`` global object.
+The core of our plugin API is the ``libinput`` global object.
 A script must immediately ``register()`` to be active, otherwise it is unloaded immediately.

 All libinput-specific APIs can be accessed through the ``libinput`` object.